mahd149/plantagonist/README.md

 ---
 # 🌱 Plantagonist

-Plantagonist is a desktop application built with **Java & JavaFX** to help houseplant enthusiasts care for their plants consistently.
+Plantagonist is a desktop application built with Java & JavaFX to help houseplant enthusiasts care for their plants consistently.
-It promotes sustainable urban living and biodiversity by aligning with **UN SDG 15: Life on Land** and **SDG 3: Good Health and Well-being**.
+It promotes sustainable urban living and biodiversity by aligning with UN SDG 15: Life on Land and SDG 3: Good Health and Well-being.

 ---

 ## ✨ Features